Graph-Fraudster: Adversarial Attacks on Graph Neural Network Based Vertical Federated Learning

-First of all, comparing to edges segmentation, in this setting, the performance of GVFL is more close to the centralized GNN models, because of retention of complete relationships between node pairs.
+First, comparing to edges segmentation, the performance of GVFL is more close to the centralized GNN models in this setting due to the retention of complete relationships between node pairs.
 Then, as the number of participants increases, the accuracy of GVFL decreases gradually.
 It is caused by information loss in node features segmentation.
 Same as edges segmentation setting, Graph-Fraudster maintains optimal attack performance with two participants.
 In general, the performance of attack methods decreases with the increasing of participants number.
 Because the server model treats every participant equally, as the number of participants increases, the contribution of the malicious participant's node embeddings decreases.
 As a result, the server model is harder to be confused.
-For example, on Pubmed, all attack methods almost fails with single-edge attack when the participant number is 6.
-Interestingly, it not always happens in our experiments.
-Taking Citeseer as examples, the accuracy of GVFL falls when the number of participants are 6.
-We give the relationship between attack performance of Graph-Fraudster and contribution of the malicious participant in Figure~\ref{fig:contribution}.
-Here, we define the contribution of $i$-th participant as $C_{i}=\frac{acc_{i}}{\sum^{K}_{j}{acc_{j=1}}}$, where $K$ is the number of participants and $acc_{i}$ is accuracy of the server model when only participant $i$'s node embeddings is input.
-We find that on Cora\_ML, when the number of participants increases, the contribution of participants gradually decreases, and the server model is less susceptible to attacks.
+For example, on Pubmed, all attack methods almost fail with the single-edge attack when the participant number is 6.
+Interestingly, it not always happens in the experiments.
+Taking Citeseer as an example, the accuracy of GVFL falls when the number of participants are 6.
+We give the relationship between attack performance of Graph-Fraudster and contribution of the malicious participant in Fig. \ref{fig:contribution}.
+Contribution of $i$-th participant is defined as $C_{i}=\frac{acc_{i}}{\sum^{K}_{j}{acc_{j=1}}}$, where $K$ is the number of participants and $acc_{i}$ is the accuracy of the server model when only participant $i$'s node embeddings is input.
+It can be observed that on Cora\_ML, when the number of participants increases, the contribution of participants gradually decreases, and the server model is less susceptible to attacks.